exercism/javascript/exercises/practice/tournament/.docs/instructions.md

-# Description
+# Instructions

 Tally the results of a small football competition.

 Based on an input file containing which team played against which and what the outcome was, create a file with a table like this:

 ```text
 Team                           | MP |  W |  D |  L |  P